zack-bitcoin/amoveo-docs/getting-started/quick_start_developer_guide.md

 [stuff that needs to be done](/todo.md)

-Other concepts that could be useful.
+Other concepts that could be useful to know:

 * hash functions
 * merkel trees